ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-URDF-with-Robot-State-Publisher-cpp.rst

 1 Create a package
 ^^^^^^^^^^^^^^^^^^

-go to your ros2 workplace and then create the package:
+Go to your ROS 2 workplace and create a package names `urdf_tutorial_cpp`:

 .. code-block:: console